 As a business, we focus on cyber security services for the wide range of businesses that are out there.
 Digital marketing via Adwords and content marketing via blogs drive new customers to our services and form a large part of our growth strategy.

+How is technology helping you overcome hurdles, and what are the challenges of implementation?We choose to use a number of complex elements of technology from multiple vendors as we like to select best-in-class products.
 However, to get the most out of these solutions we then need them to talk to one another, sharing data and triggering workflows.
 To this end we’ve found services such as Zapier invaluable – it allows us to automate and integrate the various services into one seamless workflow.

-As a small business a lot of value is derived from having everyone in the same room – ad hoc scrums, conversations across desks and whiteboarding problems.
+Do you employ any kind of flexible working?
+How does technology fit into this?As a small business a lot of value is derived from having everyone in the same room – ad hoc scrums, conversations across desks and whiteboarding problems.
 That being said, we know there are occasions when people need to work from home, this is when collaboration tools such as Slack really help to bridge the distance.

-Modern multichannel collaboration tools such as Google Docs, GitHub and Slack are the lifeblood of our organisation.
+What kind of technology tools do you think staff cannot work without?Modern multichannel collaboration tools such as Google Docs, GitHub and Slack are the lifeblood of our organisation.
 With all our documents and communications in one place, we can work anywhere and always have access to our data and each other.

-With OnDMARC, our email security product, we focused on building a platform, not an army of people, to analyse millions of data points to deliver actionable insight straight to users.
+How has technology helped you better compete with rivals?With OnDMARC, our email security product, we focused on building a platform, not an army of people, to analyse millions of data points to deliver actionable insight straight to users.

 This “computers not consultants” approach has helped us bring cyber security products to the many, not just a few.

-We are building a cloud service to help SMEs and multinational businesses where ever they might be in the world.
+Where do you want to take your business in the future?We are building a cloud service to help SMEs and multinational businesses where ever they might be in the world.